CNES/Pandora2D/doc/sources/userguide/sequencing.rst

  - disparity (:ref:`disparity`)
  - refinement (:ref:`refinement`)

 Pandora2D machine starts at the begin state.
-To go from a state to another one, transitions are called and triggered by specific name.
+To go from one state to another one, transitions are called and triggered by specific name.
 It corresponds to the name of Pandora2D steps you can write in configuration file.

-The following diagram highligts all states and possible transitions.
+The following diagram highlights all states and possible transitions.

     .. figure:: ../Images/Pandora2D_pipeline.png